Rise of domestic social media in Tibet amid growing Chinese suppression

-With the aim to control the "digital ecosystem", the social media accounts linked to the CCP propaganda campaign is being used to spread disinformation on social media such as Twitter, Facebook, etc.
+With the aim to control the "digital ecosystem", the social media accounts linked to the CCP propaganda campaign is being used to spread disinformation on social media such as Twitter, Facebook among others.

-They have been used to promote content attacking critics of the Chinese government and to spread conspiracy theories blaming the US for waging a biological war against China, The Taiwan Times reported.

-Meanwhile, the government has blocked websites run by human rights groups, foreign media, Google search engine and social media sites such as Facebook, Twitter, etc.
+Meanwhile, the government has blocked websites run by human rights groups, foreign media, Google search engine and social media sites such as Facebook and Twitter.

-"In July two Tibetan lyricists, Khado Tsetan and singer Tsegao, were sentenced to seven years and three years in prison respectively by a Chinese court in North-Eastern Tibet without a trial after they composed, sang and circulated a song praising Tibetan spiritual leader, H.H. the Dalai Lama.
-They have been charged for alleged involvement in "subversion of state law and leaking information to the outside world, which is considered as a "state security crime," said the Free Tibet website.
+"In July, two Tibetan lyricists, Khado Tsetan and singer Tsegao, were sentenced to seven years and three years in prison respectively by a Chinese court in North-Eastern Tibet without a trial after they composed, sang and circulated a song praising Tibetan spiritual leader, H.H. the Dalai Lama.
+They have been charged for alleged involvement in "subversion of state law and leaking information to the outside world, which is considered as a "state security crime"," said the Free Tibet website as quoted in the article.

 Meanwhile, a Tibetan girl was arrested from the same region for having shared the song on social media.